- 6 comments

 The Caribbean coast of Costa Rica may not be as well-known as the Pacific side, but it's an outdoor adventure that should not be overlooked if you seek an exotic location packed full of nature, wildlife, and white sandy beaches.

 Costa Rica’s Caribbean coast (the right-hand or eastern side when looking at a map) might be higher in humidity and have more rainfall, but what it loses in weather it makes up for with its diverse abundance of flora and fauna.

 Nature and animal lovers will adore the remote area of Tortuguero for its abundance of wildlife, which boasts 57 types of amphibians, 111 species of reptiles, 300 types of birds and 60 species of mammals.
+This national park is also famous for 4 species of sea turtles that come to lay eggs in its shores.
 The Tortuguero National Park stretches from coast to hinterland covering 19,000 hectares (47,000 acres) made up of rain forest, mangrove forest, marshland and coast land.

 There are a number of hikes to be enjoyed but perhaps the best way to explore the diverse ecosystem is by boat on the maze of waterways either by canoe or kayak on your own or with a naturalist in a motorboat.
 Other fun outdoor activities include zip-lining and crossing the suspension bridges!

 - Best time to visit: February to April and November, the driest months.
 Or, if you want to align your trip to turtle nesting season, consider March to May for leatherback nesting season, July through October for Loggerheads season and March through October for hawksbill season.

 - Good to know: Tortuguero is not accessible by road.
 Get there by catching a boat from Moin located near to Limon, or a small-plane from San Jose.